 Lady Lansdowne said: “For me recipes and a love of food, with their underpinning family traditions and reworkings, can be even more evocative in linking the past and future than an inherited artwork or item of jewellery.
 I am thrilled therefore that the Antiques Roadshow at Bowood provides the chance to spotlight the legacy that food and entertaining also lay down.”

-The tea tent is a new feature for this (the 38th) series.
+The tea tent was a new feature for this (the 38th) series.

-The first of the two programmes filmed on the state air on BBC1 on Sunday 3 January at 8pm.
-The second programme from Bowood is then scheduled for Sunday 10 January.
+The two programmes filmed on the estate aired on BBC1 on Sunday 3 January at 8pm and Sunday 10 January, 2016.

 Treasures featured in the first one-hour episode included a collection of glass car mascots, a portrait used for target practice by schoolchildren and a previously unseen account of the sinking of the Titanic written by an officer who survived.